starters-dev/https-backend/README.md

 This setup is using [Traefik](https://github.com/traefik/traefik), the cloud native application proxy, that simplifies the process of getting `https` certificates and the way to describe services.

+You can always delete existing (if you don't need them) or add your own services by following the same structure.

 ### Services

 - [PostgreSQL](https://www.postgresql.org) - open source object-relational database known for reliability and data integrity.
 It uses [Bitnami Docker image](https://hub.docker.com/r/bitnami/postgresql).